 - announce the silence over the PA system in a business or school

 - gather in common areas of an establishment

 Indigenous Veterans Day is observed on November 8, to recognize the courage and sacrifice of First Nation, Inuit and Métis people in military service.

-It is estimated that over 12,000 Indigenous people volunteered their services on the front lines of every conflict that Canada has been involved in.
+It is estimated that, in total, over 12,000 Indigenous people have volunteered their services on the front lines, serving in all conflicts that Canada has been involved in.